KSUNetSE/AgGCN1.0/README.md

 2. visualization og GO term enrichment data can be found in SupplementalFigures:

-   The figures show that the communities are enriched for different GO terms.
+   A. The figures show that the communities are enriched for different GO terms.
 For example, KUANGetal_FigS4_GOplot_community1.pdf shows the GO terms that are enriched in community 1.

 3. raw data and analysis data can be found in SupplementalTables: